metaforx/djangocms-rest/docs/tutorial/02-installation.rst

 **404 errors on API endpoints**

-Check that you've included the django CMS REST URLs in your main URL configuration.
+Check that you've included the djangocms-rest URLs in your main URL configuration.

 **Permission denied errors**